jd28/Solstice/README.md

 This has a some side effects:

-* Lua functions that you're using as 'scripts' are limited to 16 characters, like script file names.
+* Lua function names that you're using as 'scripts' are limited to 16 characters, like script file names.
 * Script editing needs to be done in external editor.
 * Scripts placed into events, like in the dialog editor, will not display